matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 a) It is not suitable for testing desktop apps.
 b) Selenium primarily focuses on web apps and has limited support for mobile app testing.

-367) How do you do regression test in your project?
+358) How do you do regression test in your project?
 Answer: The big portion of our regression suite is automated for our project, and we execute them in Jenkins before each release.
 The rest of the not automated test, we execute manually.

-368) What do you do when your automated suite is failed?
+359) What do you do when your automated suite is failed?
 Answer: First, we check if the automated test failed because of the automation script itself of it failed because of unexpected behavior from apps.
 Usually it is easy to look into screenshots or video if framework produce them.
 If it is an issue with the script itself, I open the ticket with the details of failure and in the next sprint lifecycle we will fix it.
 Meanwhile, I will test this manually and attach the details in overall test automation run reports.
 If it is an issue with app, then I will reproduce it manually and open defect ticket.

-369) How do you determine which test to automate?
+360) How do you determine which test to automate?
 Answer: The test should be part of the regression suite because we automate to reduce manual effort for regression suite.
 The test should be automat-able.
 The tools we use can automate this test.
 The test is repeatable.

-370) How do you create test data for your app?
+361) How do you create test data for your app?
 Answer: Asked Supplier for an example.
 Generate our own to check basic processing (in acceptance test).

-371) Tell me about your latest defect you discovered?
+362) Tell me about your latest defect you discovered?
 Answer: Malformed response from Supplier cause our app returned error instead xml payload (missing namespace in response).
 I noticed that our deployment tool didn't show change ticket if they were placed at the same minute (UI issue).

-372) What is a performance testing?
+363) What is a performance testing?
 Answer: Performance testing is a non-functional testing that determines how the stability, speed, scalability and responsiveness of an app.
 Some examples: processing speed, data transfer velocity, network bandwidth usage, maximum concurrent users, memory utilization, workload efficiency and latency times.

-373) What are the black and white box testing?
-Answer: The black box testing is when we test without a knowledge of how app works internally (code structure, implementation details).
-However, we know the requirements and what our app should do.
-The white box testing is when we know the internal code structure and implementation details, and we do our testing by reviewing them and looking for potential defects.
-We need to have corresponding technical skills to perform a white box testing.

-374) What kind of different testing techniques do you know and use it?
+364) What kind of different testing techniques do you know and use it?
 Answer: There are a bunch of different test types.
 Let's focus on most used once.
 a) Positive testing: It determines that your app works as expected.
 b) Negative testing: It ensures that your app can handle invalid input unexpected user behavior.